Menu

 Originally published on 15th June 2016

-Sometimes the nurse has gone to fetch another nurse to have a go because the struggle to obtain my blood has been so tricky, while other people think I’m just a wuss, because they get it taken much easier.
-They don’t know the struggle!
+Sometimes the nurse fetches another nurse to have because the struggle to obtain my blood has been so tricky.

 I’ve been told that the nurse shouldn’t persist past three attempts, but as it’s not unusual to take five attempts before we get a little dribble of blood, I put up with it so I can at least have the blood drawn.
-I’ve also been told that once the needle is in, it shouldn’t be moved around, but this happens.
-You’re meant to take it out and start again if necessary.
+I’ve also been told that once the needle is in, it shouldn’t be moved around, but this happens too.
+Blood tests aren’t usually quick for me!

 Is There a Thyroid Link?